kumu/docs/faq/how-do-i-hide-the-settings-button.md

 This snippet of code will instruct Kumu to show only the zoom toolbar and—when an item is selected on the map—the focus toolbar.
 The settings button will no longer appear.

+For more info on how and why this works, check out [our full guide on built-in controls](/guides/controls.html#built-in-controls).

 <p class="alert alert-warning">
 Even if the settings button is hidden, it's always possible to open the settings panel by pressing <code>T</code> on your keyboard.
 </p>